canonical/s3-integrator/README.md

 For the Juju secret-based user-experience, please refer to the [object-storage-integrators](https://github.com/canonical/object-storage-integrators) repository, that is published to the [s3-integrator](https://charmhub.io/s3-integrator?channel=2/edge) charm under the track `2/*.`

 > `latest/stable` is deprecated and it should not be used moving forward.
-After YYYY-MM-DD, the `latest/stable` channel will be removed.
+After 26.10, the `latest/stable` channel will be removed.

 ## Usage
 >[!WARNING]